Graduated in Geography with a major in Environmental Protection. In love with sustainability, ecology, geology and nature.

 Urban environmental problems are mostly inadequate water supply, wastewater, solid waste, energy, loss of green and natural spaces, urban sprawl, pollution of soil, air, traffic, noise, etc. All these problems are particularly serious in developing countries and countries with economic transition, where there is a conflict between the short-term economic plan and the protection of the environment.

-In most cities, a man transformed nature, vegetation was replaced with concrete, asphalt, and other surfaces, transformed or buried riverbeds, caused city climate and created huge artificial transfers of energy, water, and various substances.
-Growing cities are changing hydrological relationships and thereby influence the size and frequency of floods.
-Knowledge of urban hydrology and geomorphology is not only a key to good urban planning but should be available to each resident.
+In most cities, humans have completely transformed nature; vegetation has been replaced with concrete, asphalt, and other surfaces; riverbeds have been buried or redirected; and huge amounts of energy, water, and other substances have been, and continue to be, artificially transferred.
+Growing cities are changing hydrological relationships and influencing the size and frequency of floods.
+Knowledge of urban hydrology and geomorphology is not only key to good urban planning but should be available to each resident.

-Human activities have a negative impact on pedosphere; this is reflected in the increasing chemisation and mechanization of agriculture and in the cities, however, especially as poisoning the soil through contaminated air and precipitation and changes in the quality of land use for sealing.
+Human activities have a negative impact on the pedosphere.
+This is reflected in the increasing chemigation and mechanization of agriculture in the cities; soil poisoning; air contamination; precipitation; and changes in land-use quality for sealing.

 1. Environmental problems due to the production and consumption: